Baratza Forte vs Mazzer Mini Comparison Table

 Baratza Forte vs Mazzer Mini Review Conclusion

-And that concludes our side by side comparison of the Baratza Forte vs Mazzer mini commercial grinders.
-As we said at the start, both of these are great machines, but given our personal preferences, we’d have to give a slight nod to the Baratza Forte and declare it as the overall winner
+And that concludes our side-by-side comparison of the Baratza Forte vs Mazzer mini commercial grinders.
+As we said at the start, both of these are great machines, but given our personal preferences, we’d have to give a slight nod to the Baratza Forte and declare it as the overall winner.

 We understand, however, that every user is different, and in the final analysis, the Mazzer Mini might be a better overall fit for you, given your skill level and how you plan on using the machine.
 If your choice comes down to one of these two though, you won’t be disappointed with either.
 They both come highly recommended.